Compressed air foam system: Description

 A compressed air foam system is defined as a standard water pumping system that has an entry point where compressed air can be added to a foam solution to generate foam.
 The air compressor also provides energy, which, gallon for gallon, propels compressed air foam rather than aspirated or standard water nozzles.

 It is proven that CAFS attacks all three sides of the fire triangle simultaneously.
 The foam blankets the fuel, thereby reducing the fuel’s capacity to seek a source of oxygen.
 The CAFS solution adheres to ceilings and walls, more readily aiding in rapid reduction in heat.
 Also, the opaque surfaces of the foam, as it adheres to walls and ceilings, shield the fuel source from radiant energy.
 (Brooks, 2005; Brooks, 2006) - Later disproven in NIST Study, see below.

 CAFS may also refer to any pressurized water style extinguisher that is charged with foam and pressurized with compressed air.

-It has later been proven that CAFS is no more effective at extinguishing fires than regular water and may actually be detrimental to interior attacks.
+It has later been proven that CAFS is no more effective at extinguishing interior fires than regular water and may actually be detrimental to interior attacks.
 It also had the habit of burning firefighters during offensive interior operations due to introducing air (part of the fire tetrahedron) and generating more steam when attempting to combat initial fires.